-There are a number of support/resource/programs offered within GW Graham Secondary and through the Chilliwack School District office.
+There are several support/resource/programs offered within GW Graham Secondary and through the Chilliwack School District office.
 Descriptions for some of these specialized services are listed on the following pages.
 To find out more, contact your school counsellor or administrator.